VirtualSamuraii/serpent_group/README.md

 - OS

 Once you click a machine, more information is shown in the lower part, and commands can be given to this machine.
-For instance, an operator could want to know what files are in the home directory of an infected user, and would give the following command :
+For instance, an operator who wants to know what files are in the home directory of an infected user would give the following command :
 ![image21.png](img/image21.png "image21.png")

-The C2 Client on the infected machine will fetch the order, execute, send the output to Termbin, and send the link back to the C2 Server :
+The C2 Client on the infected machine will fetch the order, execute and send the output to Termbin.
+Finally, the link is sent back to the C2 Server :

 ![C2 Server receiving an output link from an infected machine (here narek-pc)](img/image26.png "C2 Server receiving an output link from an infected machine (here narek-pc)")